Folk Flower Medallion Granny Square Pattern

 Tip 3: Color Choices Make or Break the Design

-The folk flower medallion granny square looks best with high contrast between the flower center and the surrounding fabric.
-Traditional folk art uses bold, saturated colors — think rich reds, deep blues, golden yellows, and forest greens against cream or white backgrounds.
-The petals are often worked in white or cream to mimic the embroidered lace motifs found in traditional folk garments.
+The square looks best with strong contrast between the flower and the background.
+Folk art leans on bold, saturated color, rich reds, deep blues, golden yellows, forest greens, against cream or white.
+The petals are often white or cream to echo the embroidered lace on traditional folk garments.

 For a modern twist, try using a gradient of shades within the same color family.
 A center of deep burgundy fading to soft pink petals against a charcoal background is unexpectedly sophisticated.
 Or go monochromatic with varying shades of a single color for an elegant, tonal effect.